mogenius/docs/mogenius/docs/workspaces/_mogenius-CLI.md

 # mogenius CLI

-With `mocli`, you can observe your mogenius clusters, projects, services, and more with style right from your command line environment.
+With `mocli`, you can observe your mogenius clusters, workspaces, resources, and more with style right from your command line environment.

 :::info
 The mogenius CLI is in Beta, with a limited feature set.
 Follow our release notes to keep track of new features.